jasonjac2/OneMoreWiki/Settings.md

 If you define one engine then that is shown directly in the page context menu.
 If you define more than one engine, then a submenu is added to the context menu with a list of engines that you define.

-_Note that you need to restart OneNote when modifying the search engine list.
-Sadly, there is no way to dynamically reload the context menu without restarting._

-Select a phrase, or place the text cursor in the middle of a word, and choose your search engine.
-Your default Web browser is opened, search for your selecte content using the selected engine.